 The goal of the STEP Program is to enable students to achieve a high level of success and independence in a classroom setting and then transfer their skills in the community.

 The STEP Program is currently enrolling individuals between the ages of fifteen (15) through twenty-two (22).
 Students enrolled in the STEP Program demonstrate a variety of challenges and diagnoses such as: Intellectual Impairment, Social-Emotional Disability and Learning Disabilities.

 Below is an overview of our program components:

-- Internships (Daycare/Nursery school settings, Animal shelters, Nursing homes/elder care, Local hospital and rehabilitation centers, Thrift shops)
+Internships (Daycare/Nursery school settings, Animal shelters, Nursing homes/elder care in an elder day care center, Local hospital and rehabilitation centers, Thrift shops)